jelsonjay/xmlhtt-request/README.md

 # XMLHtt-Request

-Simple REST & API that you can use whenever you need some fake data.
+Simple REST & API that you can use whenever you need for fake data.

 JSONPlaceholder is a free fake Online REST API for Testing and Prototyping